- State Bar of California

 - Labor and Employment Law Section

-Prior to her years in the Legislature, she was appointed by Governor Pete Wilson to serve in the Trade and Commerce Agency as a speechwriter and press secretary.
+Lisa began her career as a policy consultant on labor and employment issues for the California State Legislature.
+Prior to her years in the Legislature, she was appointed by Governor Pete Wilson to serve in the Trade and Commerce Agency.
 She is a graduate of the University of Pacific, McGeorge School of Law, where she wrote for the California Initiative Review and earned honors in trial advocacy.

-Lisa is admitted to practice before all California state courts, as well as the federal courts for the Northern, Eastern, and Central Districts of California.
+Lisa is admitted to practice before all California state courts.

 - Won complete summary judgment on behalf of university against charges of race discrimination and sexual harassment.